 Once you have become a thorough Scrum Master or Product Owner, ensure that you take other relevant courses applicable for Agile enterprises.
 Look at taking a formal certification in Agile courses like Agile Certified Practitioner from Project Management Institute, ICAgile, Lean Management, and Kanban, and more.

-You can look at taking up the Agile Facilitator and the Agile Coach Bootcamp course from the Agile Coaching Institute.
-Or, you can go in for the Agile Team Facilitation, Agile Coaching, and ICAgile Certified Expert in Agile from the International Consortium for Agile.
+You can consider taking the Agile Facilitator and the Agile Coach Bootcamp courses from the Agile Coaching Institute.
+You can also take the Agile Team Facilitation, Agile Coaching, and ICAgile Certified Expert in Agile courses from the International Consortium for Agile.

 4. An Agile coach focuses on the organization rather than the team

-Remember, a senior certified Agile coach has to work for the overall organizational goals.
-So, at the entry-level, you might have the experience of working with a team; now as you are all set to become an Agile coach, you have to shift to thinking about the people and the process rather than specific software development.
+Remember, a senior certified Agile coach must work for organizational goals.
+So, at the entry-level, you might have experience working with a team; now, as you are all set to become an Agile coach, you have to shift to thinking about people and the process rather than specific software development.

 5. Follow some of the best practices to become an expert Agile coach

-Every profession has its share of best practices – ensure that you are aware of the same and get used to applying the same in your day-to-day working.
-Some of the practices include – understand what the client is saying, ask questions but listen carefully, take notes, do not indulge in unprofessional behavior, become a trustworthy coach so that people rely on you and are open to your coaching style, thoughts, and teachings.
+Every profession has its share of best practices.
+Ensure that you are aware of them and get used to applying them in your day-to-day work.
+Some of the practices include understanding what the client is saying, asking questions but listening carefully, taking notes, not indulgent in unprofessional behavior, and becoming a trustworthy coach so that people rely on you and are open to your coaching style, thoughts, and teachings.

 6. Attempt to gain as much hands-on experience as possible